 Appliances include propane double oven stove, fridge, microwave, dishwasher, coffee maker and new stacking washer/dryer in the laundry/dry room storage area.

-Amenities include satellite TV and internet.
+Amenities include satellite TV and Internet.

 All buildings are 2” x 6” construction with vinyl siding and metal roofs.